 Kentucky County (also spelled Kentucke) was formed by the Commonwealth of Virginia from the western portions (beyond the Cumberland Mountains) of Fincastle County in 1776.
 The county was abolished in 1780 when it was divided into Fayette, Jefferson, and Lincoln counties.
 These were collectively known as the Kentucky District of Virginia.
 Kentucky was finally admitted to the Union in 1792, it’s fifteenth state.

-Encoded with a myriad of symbols, numbers, and letters that was decoded by a reasonably complex English-Spanish cipher code-named “Number 13”.
+Encoded with a myriad of symbols, numbers, and letters that were decoded by a reasonably complex English-Spanish cipher code-named “Number 13”.
 This was the basis for Wilkinson’s pseudonym, “Agent 13.”

 Reorganization of the Continental Army also required an expansion, replacing state militias with professionally trained officers and enlisted men.
 Between 1792-1796, the LUS was composed of four sub-legions, each with its own infantry, cavalry, and artillery.
 The catalyst for this reorganization/expansion was the defeat of General Arthur St. Clair’s defeat on the Ohio frontier in1791 and the need to assert US sovereignty over the Miami Indian territory in northern Ohio and Indiana.